Quantcast

 Coloring Coffee Filter Snowflakes

 We made paper snowflakes at our house last year, so I thought I’d try it a little different this time with coffee filters.
-Coffee filters are great for craft projects, especially snowflakes as they already have a circle shape.
+Coffee filters are great for craft projects.
+Coffee filters are especially great for snowflakes as they already have a circle shape.
+That works out nicely!
 We brightened ours up with watercolors, bringing our snowflakes to life.
+I think they turn out beautiful.

 Supplies for Watercolor Snowflakes: